Indian National Lok Dal: History

-However, in the 2005 Haryana state assembly elections, INLD lost its majority, winning just 9 out of the 90 seats compared to the Congress party's 67 seats.
+In the subsequent 2005 Haryana state assembly elections, the INLD faced a substantial setback, losing its majority by securing only 9 out of the 90 available seats.
+This marked a significant decline compared to the Congress party's sweeping victory, clinching 67 seats during the same electoral contest.
 In 2009, the INLD won 31 seats.

 On 16 January 2013, Om Prakash Chautala and Ajay Chautala were sent jail after a New Delhi court sentenced them to ten years imprisonment under various provisions of the IPC and the Prevention of Corruption Act.
 In the 16th Lok Sabha elections, the INLD won on two seats.
-Dushyant Chautala was elected for a Hisar Lok Sabha Seat and Charanjeet Singh Rori was elected for a Sirsa Lok Sabha Seat.
+Dushyant Chautala was elected from the Hisar Lok Sabha constituency and Charanjeet Singh Rori was elected for a Sirsa Lok Sabha constituency.

 In Rohtak at Chhotu Ram Stadium, INLD made the Guinness World Records for having supporters apply for 10,450 eye donations in 8 hours.

-In the 2014 Legislative Assembly election, the INLD won 19 seats and is the chief opposition party in the state.
-Abhay Singh Chautala has been elected as Leader of Opposition in the State of Haryana.
+In the 2014 Legislative Assembly election, the INLD won 19 seats and became the Opposition party in the state, earning more seats than the Congress party.
+Abhay Singh Chautala was elected as the Leader of the Opposition in the Haryana Legislative Assembly.

 On 14 April 2015, Indian National Lok Dal, Janata Dal (United), Janata Dal (Secular), Rashtriya Janata Dal, Samajwadi Party, and Samajwadi Janata Party (Rashtriya) announced that they would merge into a new national Janata Parivar Alliance.

 Jannayak Janta Party emerged from a split in the Indian National Lok Dal (INLD) which itself had been caused by infighting among the Chautala family.
 An INLD rally at Gohana in October 2018 had seen heckling of Abhay Chautala, a son of INLD leader Om Prakash Chautala for which Dushyant Chautala, a grandson, and his younger brother, Digvijay Chautala, were blamed.
 The JJP was formally launched at a rally in Jind in December 2018 by Dushyant Chautala who held a seat in the Lok Sabha of the national Parliament of India, from when he was an INLD member.

-For 2019 Haryana Legislative Assembly election, they forged alliance with Shiromani Akali Dal.
-Previously both parties fought elections together but their alliance fell in 2017 over the issue of the Sutlej Yamuna link canal.
+For the 2019 Haryana Legislative Assembly election, they forged an alliance with Shiromani Akali Dal.
+Previously, both parties fought elections together but their alliance fell in 2017 over the issue of the Sutlej Yamuna link canal.
+Abhay Singh Chautala was elected as the lone MLA of the party.

-Nafe Singh Rathee has been appointed State president of Haryana.
-Rakesh Sihag is the official INLD Spokesperson for Media.